What Is Hedera Hashgraph?

-HBAR is the native token of the Hedera Hashgraph network, a.public distributed ledger and governing body created by Leemon Baird and Mance Harm.
-Hedera Hashgrah raised over $124 million by selling its tokens through a form of security known as a simple agreement for future tokens offering (SAFT) which took place back in 2018.
+HBAR is the native token of the Hedera Hashgraph network, a publicly distributed ledger and governing body created by Leemon Baird and Mance Harm.
+Hedera Hashgrah raised over $124 million by selling its tokens through a form of security known as a simple agreement for future tokens offering (SAFT), which took place back in 2018.

 The network launched its mainnet back on September 16th of 2019, the date when it also open-sourced its mirror node code to allow users to run mirror nodes to gain access to consensus decisions and the state of the ledger without actually participating in it, offering increased flexibility and performance on specific tasks.

 The Hedera network is operated by a global enterprise governing body known as the “Hedera Governing Council,” which consists of up to 39-term limited organizations and enterprises.
 The council includes organizations such as Boeing, Deutsche Telekom, Google, IBM, LG, and University College London.

 Hedera has successfully attracted big companies by restricting the number of nodes involved in key functions to give businesses more guarantees and confidence in the state of transactions and the security of the network.

 Nicknamed “The trust layer of the internet,” Hedera Hashgraph’s purpose is to boost the creation of a trusted, secure, and empowered digital future by taking advantage of blockchain technology.

 The Hedera network looks to achieve this by allowing developers and users to achieve the same results as popular networks like Ethereum and Blockchain while offering improved energy efficiency, security, and stability, as well as fasters and fairer transactions.